ArnoCan/epyunit/docsrc/shortcuts.rst

 epyunit.PyDevERDbg
 ^^^^^^^^^^^^^^^^^^
-Automation of the debugging of subprocesses by PyDev RemoteDebugServer.
+Automation of the seamless cross-process debugging of subprocesses by PyDev RemoteDebugServer.

 * PyDevERDbg